-Sharing with fixed services

-The band 1 559–1 610 MHz is also shared with the fixed service under Footnotes 5.362B and 5.362C in a large number of countries (fifty-two).
-ICAO’s concerns on this use have been expressed at a number of ITU conferences.
-This use by the fixed service, which is confined to parts of Europe and the Middle East, is well established and of long standing.
-Studies presented to ITU WP8D have indicated the need for a separation between the fixed service location and the GNSS reception point of line of sight.
-This effectively makes GNSS unusable over a major part of Europe and the Middle East.
-The ICAO Position for a removal of the fixed service from the GNSS band resulted in the acceptance by most administrations at WRC-2000 that these fixed services should be ceased.
-Footnotes 5.362B and 5.362C were agreed to at this conference to place a final date of 2015 for the removal of all of these services.
-At WRC-07, the secondary status of the fixed service in a large number of countries was confirmed.
-In a small number of countries, however, the reversion date to secondary status is 2010.
-As of 2010, the fixed service operates in this band on a secondary status on a global basis; as from 2015 the allocation to the fixed service will no longer be valid.
-However, actual removal of the fixed service needs to be confirmed.
-The secondary allocation to the fixed services still presents a threat; therefore, cessation of operation is important.

 Hand-held devices in the band 1 610–1 626.5 MHz

 and mobile terminals in the band 1 626.5–1 660.5 MHz

 Problems with high levels of spurious emissions from hand-held mobile-satellite devices operating in the band 1 610–1 626.5 MHz have appeared and are the subject of European Telecommunication Standards Institute (ETSI) European Standards and ITU-R Recommendations.
 This work resulted in the approval of ITU-R Recommendation M.1343 and the adoption of Standards by ETSI, both of which recognize the ICAO requirements on the level of protection to be given to GNSS.
 Further work on the protection of the band 1 559–1 610 MHz from the spurious emissions from mobile Earth stations operating in the band 1 626.5–1 660.5 MHz has been completed and resulted in ITU-R Recommendation M.1480.